Hekzory/MediArch/README.md

 # MediArch - Medical Records Management System

 MediArch is a web-based medical records management system built with Flask and Python 3.13.
-It provides a clean, intuitive interface for healthcare providers to manage patient records efficiently.
+It offers a streamlined and intuitive interface for healthcare providers to manage patient records with high efficiency.
+The project is distinguished by its clean, maintainable codebase and robust test coverage (approximately 90%), adhering to modern software development best practices.

 ## Features

-- Patient information management (add, view, edit, delete)
+- Comprehensive patient record management (CRUD operations).
-- Secure PostgreSQL database for data storage
+- Secure data persistence leveraging a PostgreSQL database.
-- Modern UI using Tailwind CSS
+- Intuitive user interface built with Tailwind CSS.
-- Responsive design for desktop and mobile use
+- Responsive design ensuring accessibility across desktop and mobile platforms.

 ## Technology Stack